floooh/floooh.github.io/_posts/2025-03-03-sokol-gfx-compute-update.md

 `@workgroup_size(X,Y,Z)`.
-On Metal this is called `threadsPerThreadGroup` and is **not** defined in the shader code, but on the CPU side when issuing a dispatch call (this is another case where sokol-shdc comes in handy, since it extracts the workgroup size from the GLSL shader and passes it on to sokol-gfx as `sg_shader_desc.mtl_threads_per_threadgroup`).
+On Metal this is called `threadsPerThreadGroup` and is **not** defined in the shader code, but on the CPU side when issuing a dispatch call (this is another case where sokol-shdc comes in handy, since it extracts the workgroup size from the GLSL shader and passes it into sokol-gfx as `sg_shader_desc.mtl_threads_per_threadgroup`).

 Other then that you mainly need to be aware that your compute shader code must